bec-archer/SR80-Manuals/user-manual.md

 - **Camera** — tap the camera button to open the camera.
 The camera stays open between shots — tap the shutter button as many times as you need, and each photo appears in a strip at the bottom of the screen.
 If you snap a bad photo, tap the **X** on its thumbnail in the strip to remove it.
 When you're done, tap **Done** in the top-right corner to close the camera and return to the form.
 You can also tap **Cancel** to close the camera at any time — photos you already took are kept.
 - **Library** — tap the library button to pick a photo already on the device (useful if someone snapped a picture before opening the app)

-Photos appear as small thumbnails next to the buttons.
+Photos appear as small thumbnails in a grid below the buttons.
 To remove a photo before saving, tap the **X** on the thumbnail.
 Photos aren't uploaded until you tap "Create Work Order" or "Save as Draft" — you'll see a brief "Uploading..." indicator while they're sent to the server.

 There's no limit on photos per item.
 Take as many as you need.